gnolang/gno/docs/concepts/portal-loop.md

 - Since transactions are archived and replayed during genesis, block height & timestamp cannot be relied upon.

-### Permissionless deployments to Portal Loop
+### Deploying to the Portal Loop

-Packages are read from the `./examples` folder.
-However note the following:

-1. You **can** permissionlessly deploy packages to Portal Loop.
+There are two kind of deployements to Portal Loop:

+1. *automatic* - all packages in `examples/gno.land/{p,r}/` get added to the new genesis each cycle,
+2. *permissionless* - this includes replayed transactions with `addpkg`, and new transactions you can issue with `gnokey maketx addpkg`.
-2. One reason to do this is to experiment with the chain or simple to allow people to test a demo of your realms before the PR gets approved and it gets merged to the monorepo.
+  * One possible reason for permissionless deployment is to test your realm on Portal Loop before the associated PR gets merged to `examples`.

-3. Once committed to the `master` branch, a package will supersede any previously permissionlessly deployed package with the same `pkgpath`.
+Since the packages in `examples/gno.land/{p,r}` are deployed first, and only then the recorded transactions get replayed on top, permissionless deployements are active only until a package with the same `pkgpath` gets merged onto `master`.

+Note that the above mechanism is also how the `examples/` on the Portal Loop get collaboratively iterated upon, which is its core purpose.